Tower Transit: Westbourne Park (X)

 Westbourne Park Garage was part of the reconstruction programme undertaken by London Transport in the early 1980s.
 As was common practice at the time, the new garage replaced two older garages - the small and inadequate Middle Row (X), and the larger former trolley bus garage at Stonebridge (SE).
 The new garage, which opened in 1981 in Great Western Road, is of unusual design in that it is built beneath the elevated A40 Westway, the roof of the garage being profiled to match the concrete flyover.
 Originally, the garage allocation consisted of AEC Routemasters, and a small number of Daimler Fleetlines to B20 "quiet" specification for route 18.
 These were supplemented in 1983 by a number of Leyland Titans for comparative trials.
 A new 180 metre bus parking area was built on a raised platform over railway lines as part of the Crossrail project opening in 2017.

 Metroline took over the operation of route 295 on 31 October 2015.
 On 5 March 2016, Westbourne Park took over the operation of route N97 from London United.
 On 3 October 2020, Westbourne Park depot also took over the operation of route C3 from Abellio London.
 On 1 May 2021, routes 28 and N28 transferred to London United, with route 328 transferring to Metroline.

-The Westbourne Park garage was transferred to RATP Dev Transit London on 11 December 2021.
+Westbourne Park garage was transferred to RATP Dev Transit London on 11 December 2021.